 - The corporation's classes of stock and shares outstanding

-- The corporation's balance sheet and income statement for the tax year.
+- The corporation's balance sheet and income statement for the tax year

 The income received by the individuals and the tax on that income is separate from the corporate income tax the company pays.

-You will need an experienced tax preparer who is knowledgeable about foreign corporations and taxes to prepare this form.
+You will likely need an experienced tax preparer who is knowledgeable about foreign corporations and taxes to prepare this form.

-The Summary Report described above for the individuals listed on Form 5471 is included on the person's individual income tax return.
+The summary report described above for the individuals listed on Form 5471 is included on the person's individual income tax return.
 The section of the return where the information is included depends on the type of income.
-For example, if the income is dividends, the income might be included on Schedule B-Interest and Ordinary Dividends.
+For example, if the income is dividends, the income might be included on Schedule B, "Interest and Ordinary Dividends."

-How the income is taxed depends on the type of income.
+Also, how the income is taxed depends on the type of income.
 Dividend income, for example, is taxed depending on the type of dividend and the length of time it is held.